canonical/k8s-snap/docs/src/tutorial/getting-started.md

 Note: To disable a component execute `sudo k8s disable <component>`

 ### 5. Access Kubernetes

-Canonical Kubernetes bundles its own version of `kubectl` for managing workloads.
-Use it to monitor and control your Kubernetes.
-For example, to view your node:
+The standard tool for deploying and managing workloads on Kuberenetes is [kubectl](https://kubernetes.io/docs/reference/kubectl/).
+For convenience, Canonical Kubernetes bundles a version of kubectl for you to use with no extra setup or configuration.
+For example, to view your node you can run the command:

 ```
 sudo k8s kubectl get nodes